-The Wood Foundation has, as one of its key areas of development for young people, an ambition to enhance science capital across all learning communities.
-Critical to achieving this, and subsequently supporting the future economic and employment demands of Scotland as a STEM nation, is ensuring that every young person enjoys a positive experience of, and engagement with, high quality science education in primary school – teacher training and confidence is critical to this success.
+It is critical for the future economic and employment demands of Scotland as a STEM nation that every young person enjoys a positive experience of, and engagement with, high quality science education in primary school – teacher training and confidence is critical to this success.